Brad Brownell: Clemson

 On April 23, 2010, Brownell was named head coach at Clemson, replacing Oliver Purnell.

 Brownell led the Tigers to the NCAA tournament in his first year at the school.
 The Tigers defeated UAB in the First Four, but lost in the Second Round to West Virginia.
 After two subpar years, the Tigers returned to postseason play in 2014 earning an NIT bid and reaching the semifinals.

 The next three years saw the Tigers finishing within three games of .500 each year and in the lower half of the ACC, but they did receive an NIT bid in 2017, losing in the first round.

 On March 20, 2017, the school announced that Brownell would return as head coach for at least one more year.
 During the 2017–18 season, Brownell lead the Tigers to their first 20 win season since 2013–14.
 The Tigers finished 11–7 in ACC play, which left them tied for third in the ACC.
 The Tigers were selected as a #5 seed in the NCAA tournament, and made it to the Sweet 16, where they lost to #1 seed Kansas.

 On July 19, 2018, it was announced that Brownell and Clemson had agreed to a six-year, $15 million contract extension.
 This extension will keep Brownell at the school through 2024.

-On January 11, 2020 Brownell coached the Tigers to the program's first road victory at UNC after 59 attempts.
+On January 11, 2020, Brownell coached the Tigers to the program's first road victory at UNC after 59 attempts.
 The series between the two schools began in 1926.

+In the 2023–2024 season, coach Brownell guided his Clemson Tigers to their first NCAA tournament appearance since 2021 and their first Elite Eight appearance since 1980, beating 11 seed New Mexico, 3 seed Baylor, and 2 seed Arizona before falling to 4-seed Alabama in the Elite Eight.
+Clemson's 2024 Elite Eight finish is Brownell's best as a head coach.
+Brownell also led Clemson to their second victory in Chapel Hill on February 6, 2024, defeating #3 UNC 80–76, and boasted ranked non-conference wins over in-state rival South Carolina and Alabama in the ACC–SEC Challenge, who would later end Clemson's season in the Elite Eight.